gasilva/dataAndModelsCovid19/README.md

 It was added the K_0 value because SIRD model has initial deaths value in addition to S_0, I_0 and R_0.

-You can analayze several countries by making a CSV list like: Brazil,Italy,US,France.
+You can analyze several countries by making a CSV list like: Brazil,Italy,US,France.
 Do not put spaces before or after commas.

 ```
  For other countries you can run at command line